Skip to main content

 In a Rush: Top Pick

-The Weber RapidFire Standard chimney starter (around $18 at time of writing) is what I've used for years.
+The Weber RapidFire Standard chimney starter (around $18 at time of writing) is the long-standing standard.
 Aluminized steel construction, correct airflow geometry, holds enough coals for a standard 22-inch kettle.
 Buy it and don't think about it again.

 If you have a Char-Griller Akorn or similar kamado and struggle with the narrow loading port, the Char-Griller trigger-release chimney is worth the extra few dollars for the safety improvement.